gynvael/arcanesector/README.md

 # Arcane Sector
-A Dragon Sector CTF old-school RPG Game.
+A Dragon Sector CTF old-school (MMO)RPG Game.

+**NOTE**: The rest of this README file might contain incomplete/outdated/inaccurate information.
+One thing that is correct though, is the network packet description.

 ## Design
 Arcane Sector is a multiplayer old-school 2.5D RPG game.
-Almost all logic for the game is server-side, and each team gets their own server (Python).
-The client is implemented in C++ (it's not a setup for a pwn challenge though, C++ is chosen for speed, so the implementation should be as flawless as possible) with an API-agnostic graphics engine (i.e. all graphics are done on frame buffers in memory), and should have at least two versions - <S></S>DL and websock/webRTC.
+Almost all logic for the game is server-side (on a CTF each team should get their own server, so the teams don't influence each other / don't oversee a solution to a task when another team is solving it).
+The client is implemented in C++ (it's not a setup for a pwn challenge though, C++ is chosen for speed, so the implementation should be as flawless as possible - not saying it is, but it should be) with an API-agnostic graphics engine (i.e. all graphics are done on frame buffers in memory).
+There are two I/O systems present in the client - SDL2 (desktop) and JS/WebSocket (thin client).

-Initially the players get access only to the web version (video/audio/keyboard/mouse is proxied) and have to get access to a `backup.zip` file containing the client + an incomplete server.
-Only then MOST of the challenges are solvable.
+Initially on the CTF the players got access only to the web version (video/audio/keyboard/mouse is proxied) and had to get access to a `backup.zip` file containing the client + an incomplete server (only the flag files were missing though).
+Only then MOST of the challenges were solvable.

 ## Glossary